 3. The UDM checks the authorization info of UE1 and UE2 against their subscription data respectively based on the UE1 ID and UE2 ID.

-4. The UDM returns the authorization results of the UEs to the 5GC NF.
+4. The UDM returns the authorization results of the UEs to the GMLC.

-5. The 5GC NF checks the authorization results of both UEs.
+5. The GMLC checks the authorization results of both UEs.
 Since SL Positioning service concerns location of the UE, it could be possible that the authorization info of the UE is location specific (e.g. the UE allows its location to be exposed in area A but does not allow its location to be exposed in area B).

-If none of the UE grants or one of the UEs does not grant authorization for Ranging/SL positioning, the 5GC NF aborts the Ranging/SL positioning service.
+If none of the UE grants or one of the UEs does not grant authorization for Ranging/SL positioning, the GMLC responds with authorization failure to the 5GC NF to abort the Ranging/SL positioning service.

-If both UEs grant authorization without location restriction, the 5GC NF proceeds to step #11.
+If both UEs grant authorization without location restriction, the GMLC proceeds to step #9.

-Conditionally, if both UEs grant authorization which is restricted in a certain area, the 5GC NF proceeds to step #6.
+Conditionally, if both UEs grant authorization which is restricted in a certain area, the GMLC proceeds to step #6.

-If the 5GC NF is the AMF of the UEs, the 5GC NF skips the steps #6~#9 and proceeds to step #10.

 Figure 6.2.2-1: Authorization of the 5GC NF for Service Exposure

-6. [Conditional] The 5GC NF sends the Nudm_ParameterProvision_Get Request to the UDM for requesting the coarse location of UE1/UE2 (e.g. TAI or Cell-ID of UE1/UE2).

-NOTE 2: Whether Nudm_ParameterProvision can be used to retrieve location info of UE needs to be coordinated with SA2.

-7. [Conditional] The UDM sends the Namf_Location_ProvideLocationInfo Request to the AMF.
+6. [Conditional] The GMLC sends the Namf_Location_ProvideLocationInfo Request to the AMF.

-NOTE 3: regardless of whether UE1/UE2 are managed by different or same AMF(s), separate Namf_Location_ProvideLocationInfo Response messages needs to be sent to the AMF as the API applies only for one UE.
+NOTE 2: regardless of whether UE1/UE2 are managed by different or same AMF(s), separate Namf_Location_ProvideLocationInfo Request messages needs to be sent to the AMF as the API applies only for one UE.

-8. [Conditional] The AMF of UE1/UE2 responds with the Namf_Location_ProvideLocationInfo Response to the UDM which contains the coarse location of UE1/UE2 (e.g. TAI or Cell-ID of UE1/UE2).
+7. [Conditional] The AMF of UE1/UE2 responds with the Namf_Location_ProvideLocationInfo Response to the GMLC which contains the coarse location of UE1/UE2 (e.g. TAI or Cell-ID of UE1/UE2).

-9. [Conditional] The UDM returns the Nudm_ParameterProvision_Get Response to the 5GC NF which contains the coarse location of UE1/UE2 (e.g. TAI or Cell-ID of UE1/UE2).

-10. [Conditional] Based on the coarse location of UE1/UE2, the 5GC NF checks whether the UE1/UE2 is within the area for requesting SL Positioning service.
+8. [Conditional] Based on the coarse location of UE1/UE2, the GMLC checks whether the UE1/UE2 is within the area for requesting SL Positioning service.

-11. If both UEs grant authorization in their current locations, the 5GC NF sends the SL Positioning service request to the AMF of one of the UEs (e.g. UE1) based on the conclusion in clause 8.5 of TR 23.700-86 [2].
-If the 5GC NF is the AMF, this step can be skipped.
+9. If both UEs grant authorization in their current locations, the GMLC sends the SL Positioning service request from the 5GC NF to the AMF of one of the UEs (e.g. UE1) based on clause5.6.4 of TS 23.586 [xy].

-12~15.
+10~13.
 The AMF selects a SL Positioning capable LMF (not shown in Figure 6.2.2-1) to perform the SL Positioning procedure between the network and the UE.

-Alternatively, after the 5GC NF checks the authorization info of both UEs in step #5, if both UEs grant authorization which is however restricted in a certain area, the 5GC NF sends the Namf_Location_ProvideLocationInfo Request to the AMF directly rather than through the UDM.
-Then the AMF responds the Namf_Location_ProvideLocationInfo Response to the 5GC NF directly rather than through the UDM.

-NOTE 4: The area granularity could be detailed in the UE privacy profile for SL positioning in UE subscription.
+NOTE 3: The area granularity could be detailed in the UE privacy profile for SL positioning in UE subscription.

 6.2.3 Evaluation